Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 index = oc_{{openshift_namespace}}

-In that case all the logs from the namespace foo will be forwarded to the index oc_foo and all the logs from the namespace bar will be forwarded to index oc_bar.
+In that case, all the logs from the namespace foo will be forwarded to the index oc_foo and all the logs from the namespace bar will be forwarded to the index oc_bar.

-This feature is in the beta, we will publish additional documentation how to set it up.
+This feature is in beta.
+We will publish additional documentation on how to set it up.

 Beta: diagnostic checks

-Next we are planning to add more alerts directly to Collectord, so this data is not going to be forwarded to Splunk, but Collectord will generate alerts directly from the nodes.
+Next, we are planning to add more alerts directly to Collectord, so this data will not be forwarded to Splunk, but Collectord will generate alerts directly from the nodes.
 These alerts will be written as part of the standard output of the Collectord containers.
-For example
+For example:

 ALARM-OFF "node-entropy"